tiprankstipranks

 Our business may be harmed if we are unable to protect our critical intellectual property rights.

 Our intellectual property, including our trademarks and tradenames, copyrights, patents, and rights under our license agreements and other agreements that establish our intellectual property rights and maintain the confidentiality of our intellectual property, is of critical value.
 We rely on a combination of trade secret, copyright, trademark, patent and other proprietary rights laws to protect our rights to valuable intellectual property in the U.S. and around the world.
 From time to time, third parties have challenged, and may in the future try to challenge, our ownership of our intellectual property in the U.S. and around the world.
-In addition, our business is subject to the risk of third parties counterfeiting our products or infringing on our intellectual property rights, as well as the risk of unauthorized third parties copying and distributing our entertainment content or leaking portions of planned entertainment content.
+In addition, our business is subject to the risk of third parties counterfeiting our products or infringing on our intellectual property rights, as well as the risk of unauthorized persons copying and distributing our digital or entertainment content or leaking portions of planned digital or entertainment content.
 We may need to resort to litigation to protect our intellectual property rights, which could result in substantial costs and diversion of resources.
 Similarly, third parties may claim ownership over certain aspects of our products, productions or other intellectual property.
 Our failure to successfully protect our intellectual property rights could significantly harm our business and competitive position.

 Cyber Security1 | 3.0%